-While most people travel to Anaheim to visit Disneyland the city has a few attractions worthy of a day trip including the Anaheim Packing House.
+While most people travel to Anaheim to visit Disneyland, the city has a few attractions worth a day trip, including the Anaheim Packing House.

-The Anaheim Packing House is a collection of eatery’s every foodie will love.
-The restored two-story building looks more like a greenhouse than a food mall but once inside you will find the building packed with places to dine.
+The Anaheim Packing House is a collection of eateries every foodie will love.
+The restored two-story building looks more like a greenhouse than a food mall, but you will find the building packed with places to dine once inside.

-The grounds of the packing house have plenty of places to explore but the attractions are inside the restored building.
-Wall to wall eateries and bars offering everything from grilled cheese sandwiches, gourmet ice cream, pizza, fish and chips, hot pot, burgers and more.
+The grounds of the packing house have plenty of places to explore, but the attractions are inside the restored building.
+Wall-to-wall eateries and bars offer everything from grilled cheese sandwiches, gourmet ice cream, pizza, fish and chips, hot pot, burgers, and more.

-Santa Ana Street, adjacent to the packing house is one of the few places in California where a train still runs down the middle of the road.
-There is only one train a day usually in the afternoon, but it’s quite a site to see a train rumbling down the middle of the street.
+Santa Ana Street, adjacent to the packing house, is one of the few places in California where a train still runs down the middle of the road.
+There is only one train a day, usually in the afternoon, but it’s quite a sight to see a train rumbling down the middle of the street.

 - Wheat & Sons – Bratwurst-Porchetta sandwich.

 - Adya: Indian cuisine.